CS171/Homework_instructions/week-08/hw/week-08_hw.md

      enter(), merge(), exit().

 6. **React to brushing and category change**

     As you've done already successfully for the map, have your bar charts react to the user input (brush and category selection).
-Also, make sure to include transitions!
+In `brushVis.js`, uncomment lines 88 and 89, which should accomplish this task.
+Also make sure to add transitions.

 7. **Add a tooltip**